jivarelao/course_notes/git-notes.md

 git status # VERY important, use it all the TIME\
 git add #add new edits to staging area\
-More useful commands can be found [here](http://cecileane.github.io/computingtools/pages/notes0927.html)
+More useful commands can be found [here](http://cecileane.github.io/computingtools/pages/notes0927.html) 9/26 when we create a git repository by git init it creates a new .git folder, if you want to make it a benign folder again you just have to remove thta folder if you want to remove that igt folder you need "rm -f".
+Git push upload the commits to the cloud, git pulls does the opposite